-While Doctor A was evaluating airway and ventilation, 2 large bore IV lines were placed and immediate infusion of 20 cc/kg warm isotonic crystalloid initiated after obtaining a blood sample for lab tests.
+While Physician A was evaluating airway and ventilation, 2 large bore IV lines were placed and immediate infusion of 20 cc/kg warm isotonic crystalloid initiated after obtaining a blood sample for lab tests.

-Doctor a noticed decreased breath sounds in the left hemithorax.
-He attributed this to inappropriate endotracheal tube placement, and speculated that paramedics might have failed to appreciate relatively short trachea in children resulting in right mainstem bronchial intubation.
-A calorimetric CO2 detector was attached to the tube, which confirmed the presence of CO2 in the exhaled air.
-Doctor A insisted that this finding does not rule out right bronchial intubation and ordered to obtain an immediate AP chest X-ray film.
+Physician A noticed decreased breathing sounds in the left hemothorax.
+He attributed this to inappropriate endotracheal tube placement and speculated that paramedics might have failed to appreciate the relatively short trachea in children resulting in right main stem bronchial intubation.
+A colorimetric CO2 detector was attached to the tube, which confirmed the presence of CO2 in the exhaled air.
+Physician A insisted that this finding do not rule out right bronchial intubation and ordered to obtain an immediate AP chest X-ray film.

-Further assessments revealed a GCS score of 5 (E=1, V=2, M=2), normal pupillary responses, bruises over the left flank and severe deformity of the left thigh.
-While the team was waiting for the chest X-ray examination to be obtained, the patient suddenly developed cardiac arrest and all resuscitation efforts were unsuccessful.
+Further assessments revealed a GCS score of 5 (E=1, V=2, M=2), normal pupil responses, bruises over the left flank and severe deformity of the left thigh.
+While the team was waiting for the chest X-ray examination to be obtained, the patient suddenly developed cardiac arrest, and all resuscitation efforts were unsuccessful.
 The patient was pronounced dead 45 minutes after the initiation of resuscitation.